Jump to:

 Refer to Section “Rehabilitation Management” for detailed description regarding management of comorbidities and complications.

-2. Essentials of Assessment
+Essentials of Assessment

 History

-Physical Examination
+Physical examination

 After the patient has been stabilized and life threatening conditions have been addressed, evaluate the injured extremity.
 Visual inspection: pallor, ecchymosis, asymmetry, or deformity, abrasion, laceration, open wounds.
 Position of the limb: displaced femoral neck fracture, the leg will be externally rotated, abducted, and shortened.
 With intertrochanteric fractures, the leg typically is in external rotation with shortening.
 Note that shortening of limb-length can be found with fractures, dislocations, and osteoarthritis.
-Limb shortening or rotation is usually not seen with non-displaced fractures; however, pain is elected with internal and external rotation.
-It is recommended to defer range of motion testing with obvious deformities until imaging is completed.
+Limb shortening or rotation is usually not seen with non-displaced fractures; however, pain is elicited with internal and external rotation.
+It is recommended to defer range of motion testing with evident deformities until imaging is completed.
 Location of pain is important; true hip pain radiates to the groin.

 Neurovascular compromise must be considered; therefore assess femoral, popliteal, dorsal pedis, and posterior tibial pulses and perform ABI if needed while completing a thorough neurological exam.
-The femoral nerve and/or artery can be injured with sub-trochanteric and femoral shaft fractures; while the sciatic nerve can be injured with hip fractures.
+The femoral nerve and/or artery can be injured with sub-trochanteric and femoral shaft fractures, while the sciatic nerve can be injured with hip fractures.

 Diagnosis

-Radiographic Assessment
+Radiographic assessment

 Imaging evaluation should begin with anterior-posterior (AP) image and a cross-table lateral projection of the hip.
 Three studies showed that a “limited” MRI of the hip could identify occult hip fractures.
 These data have led the current recommendations to be plain film radiography followed by MRI in patients older than the age of 50 years.
 In younger patients who typically have high-energy fractures, CT scanning is probably more useful for preoperative planning.